asai2019/glioma-differentiation-sde/README.md

 ***
 ### Overview
 This repository contains Matlab code to analyze glioma differentiation therapy from an information-theoretic perspective, as part of a publication entitled "Exploring the Information Transmission Properties of Noise-induced Dynamics:
 Application to Glioma Differentiation", submitted to BMC Bioinformatics.
-The files in this repository are partitioned into several experiments meant to quantify the information value of various permutations of the glioma differentiation pathway.
+The files in this repository are partitioned into several experiments meant to quantify the information value of various permutations of the glioma differentiation pathway, described below.

 ### Model Descrptions
 The models described here are stochastic differential equations (**SDEs**).
 This code applies information theoretic analysis to the Glioma Differentiation
-Network models described by [Sun et al. 2016]:
+Network models described by [Sun et al. 2016](https://bmcsystbiol.biomedcentral.com/articles/10.1186/s12918-016-0316-x):

 1. Additive Noise (**AN**) model: Ito SDEs with constant/additive noise terms
     * CT doses = {0, 5, 7.5, 10} (ng/ml)